zedttxj/Image-Processing-Tool-with-Matlab/README.md

 These two functions allow conversion between 1D partitions and 2D matrices:
 - convertPartition2Matrix: map a partition (1D) into a 2D matrix in a ***SORTED*** order.
 - convertMatrix2Partition: flatten a matrix back into its original partition.
 The matrix does ***NOT*** have to be sorted.
-#### *Both functions serve different purposes and are NOT NECESSARY convert the data interchangeably*
+#### *Both functions serve different purposes and using both at the same time does NOT NECESSARILY make the data interchangeable*
 #### Clarification: Partition Format (1D array)
 The partition form follows this structure: `[ <number of rows> <number of columns> <1d partition...> ]`
 - The first value represents the number of rows in the matrix.